realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 - Are constraints visible?
 - Are tradeoffs proportionate?

-These are not active philosophical thoughts.
-They are lived experiential signals.
+These are lived experiential signals.

 Mandate increases when:

 - Preservation feels stable
 - Expansion feels possible
 - Constraints feel acknowledged
-- Joy from non-destructive ends is experienced
+- Tradeoffs feel shared

 Mandate decreases when: